+Notwithstanding the foregoing, if the Company receives a cash payment pursuant to any award or settlement in the arbitration by its subsidiary against Bolivia of at least \$5 million (after the payment of all Malku Khota Arbitration Expenses and the Class B Share Entitlement, each as defined in the Company's Articles), the holders shall have the right to demand repayment of the outstanding principal amount of the Notes and accrued interest thereon, in cash, within 60 days of the first public disclosure by the Company of receipt of such net cash payment.
 The holders of the Notes have the option to convert all or any portion of the outstanding principal amount of the Notes into common shares of the Company at any time at the conversion price of Cdn. \$0.20 per share ("Conversion Price").
 If the closing price of the common shares of the Company on the TSX is at least Cdn. \$0.40 for 10 consecutive trading days, the Company has the right to convert all or any portion of the outstanding principal amount of the Notes into common shares, without penalty.
 Shares issued to repay the principal amount of the Notes shall be issued at the Conversion Price, while accrued interest on the converted portion Notes shall be paid in cash.

-The Notes are secured by a pledge of approximately 20.7% of the shares of the Company's subsidiary in Chile, the holder of the Escalones property.
+The Notes are secured by a pledge of approximately 20.7% of the shares of the Company's subsidiary in Chile, which is the holder of the Escalones property.

-Each Warrant is exercisable to purchase one common share of the Company at the exercise price of Cdn. \$0.10 per share until July 23, 2017.
-During the year ended December 31, 2016, 3,243,243 of these warrants were exercised.
+Each Warrant was exercisable to purchase one common share of the Company at the exercise price of Cdn. \$0.10 per share until July 23, 2017.
+During the year ended December 31, 2017, the remaining 4,203,243 (December 31, 2016 - 3,243,243) of these warrants were exercised.